LNXSeus/Advancely/README.md

 * **Symbolic Links**: On Windows and macOS, the real-time file watcher may not function correctly if your `.minecraft/saves` folder is a symbolic link.
 For best results, please provide a direct path to your saves folder in the settings if you use a custom location.
 * **Shortcuts**: You must always run the application from where all the `.dll` files are located.
 Do not create a shortcut to the Advancely.exe file.

+### Running into Issues?

+* **Check log file**: First look into the `advancely_log.txt` file to see if there are any errors that were caused by wrong usage of the application.
+With the `Print Debug To Console` setting enabled the log file will also print regular information to the console (including progress on goals on game updates) not just errors.
+* **Report an Issue**: If you have any issues, that aren't caused by wrong usage, please contact me on [Discord @lnxseus](https://discord.gg/TyNgXDz) or [create a new issue](https://github.com/LNXSeus/Advancely/issues/new) on GitHub!

 ### Beta Testers